UNC-Libraries/SCTS-Documentation/Audiovisual Materials.md

 •	Title: Follow title guidelines found below under "Creating Titles."
 •	Collection: Unique collection ID or number (CSV import) or dropdown list of collection names (Jitterbug interface).
 Contact the Audiovisual Conservator to add new collection names to the list.
 •	Accession Number: A unique number assigned to an item or group of materials during intake or accession.
 •	Format: Unique format ID (CSV import) or dropdown list of standard audio formats (Jitterbug interface).
+Consult [Formats/Container types](https://github.com/UNC-Libraries/TS-Archival-Procedures-Manual/blob/main/Audiovisual%20Materials.md#formatscontainer-types) section of this documentation for more on formats.
 •	Size: Size of audio reel or disc measured in inches.

 FILM:
 •	Title: Follow title guidelines found below under "Creating Titles."
 •	Collection: Unique collection ID or number (CSV import) or dropdown list of collection names (Jitterbug interface).
 Contact the Audiovisual Conservator to add new collection names to the list.
 •	Accession Number: A unique number assigned to an item or group of materials during intake or accession.
 •	Format: Unique format ID (CSV import) or dropdown list of standard film formats (Jitterbug interface).
+Consult [Formats/Container types](https://github.com/UNC-Libraries/TS-Archival-Procedures-Manual/blob/main/Audiovisual%20Materials.md#formatscontainer-types) section of this documentation for more on formats.

 VIDEO:
 •	Title: Follow title guidelines found below under "Creating Titles."
 •	Collection: Unique collection ID or number (CSV import) or dropdown list of collection names (Jitterbug interface).
 Contact the Audiovisual Conservator to add new collection names to the list.
 •	Accession Number: A unique number assigned to an item or group of materials during intake or accession.
 •	Format: Unique format ID (CSV import) or dropdown list of standard video formats (Jitterbug interface).
+Consult [Formats/Container types](https://github.com/UNC-Libraries/TS-Archival-Procedures-Manual/blob/main/Audiovisual%20Materials.md#formatscontainer-types) section of this documentation for more on formats.

 ### Suggested fields